holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/05_primm/lesson_plan_day_1.md

 - Examples of PRIMM
     - http://code-it.co.uk/gold/
     - Function worksheet from HS
-- Experiencing PRIMM
-    - Who knows what recursion is?
-    - Explain
+        - Talk through worksheet
-    - Explain via PRIMM
-        - Simple counting example
+        - What is it trying to do?
 - How does PRIMM match your experience?
     - In past classes?
     - In the way you learn to code?
     - In your interactions with ChatBots?
     - In debugging?
-    - In comparison with the "science of learning" document
+    - In comparison with the `science_of_learning.docx`
 - Thoughts on PRIMM (soap box)
     - Assumption that some people are just good at software... not true!
     - Way to be good is to approach problems with a structured approach
     - Enact PRIMM whenever encountering a problem that you think is intractable
         - Useful way to slowly chip away at a problem w/o feeling swamped
-- Worksheet on recursion
+- Going to to a worksheet on NamedTuples
+    - Goal of worksheet is to understand "pass by reference" and importance of immutability
+    - Meta goal of you to assess how you're learning
     - Walk through worksheet
-    - Quickly walk through source code
+        - Label types of learning as you encounter them
-    - How to kill the turtle screen
+        - Find one place to improve
-        - Kill the terminal via the trash can
     - Go!
 - Reflection
     - What's good?